 - The AC Turns Off By Itself – According to experts, most air conditioning units nowadays will turn off on their own if they detect any issues with its components.
 Therefore, if you notice that your AC shuts off on its own every now and then, this can indicate that there’s a problem with its capacitor.
 To inspect your AC unit to properly determine if this is the case, consider hiring an air conditioning repair expert like one from Complete Comfort Plumbing Heating & Air.

 - Your Energy Bills are Rising – On the other hand, if you notice that your energy bills are rising despite taking every possible step to save energy, the failure of your AC’s capacitor might be the culprit.
 This is because if your AC has a bad capacitor, it’ll work harder than it should to perform its job, resulting in the unit using more energy than necessary.

 - The AC Doesn’t Turn On Immediately or Won’t Turn On At All – If your AC takes a while to start or fails to turn on at all, it’s likely that its capacitor has already failed or is getting ready to.
 If this happens, you’ll need to replace the capacitor to get it to work again, which can cost you a significant amount.

 AC Capacitor Replacement

 AC capacitors are high-voltage devices that could cause serious injury if handled incorrectly.
 For this reason, you should always leave AC capacitor replacement to qualified HVAC professionals who can complete the job for your correctly and safely.

 Do you need an expert to repair your home’s air conditioning unit?
-If so, simply turn to Complete Comfort Plumbing Heating & Air, your number one service provider when it comes to your residential and commercial HVAC needs.
-Give us a call at (949) 426-7377 or fill out our contact form to request our services.
+If so, simply turn to Complete Comfort Plumbing Heating & Air, your number one service provider for residential and commercial HVAC needs in Orange County.
+Give us a call at (949) 426-7377 or fill out our contact form to request our services in Southern California.